 At AIS, Kindergarten classes are taught exclusively in English, while the elementary school provides bilingual education in English and Japanese in order to help students develop their own identity as well as a global mind.
 AIS administers its kindergarten and elementary school programs based on Japan’s Ministry of Education, Culture, Sports, Science and Technology (MEXT) and the curriculum of the Province of British Columbia, Canada.
 Nonetheless, our school offers more than English and Japanese language acquisition; from mathematics to physical education, computer technology to violin lessons, our curriculum is designed to support the needs of all our learners.

 AIS sets its education standards for teaching and learning on its expectations for what students should know and be able to do at each grade and within each subject area.
 Their progression is followed in student portfolios, tri-semester report cards, and teacher-parent conference feedback for AIS families.

 Formative assessment takes part on a daily basis, and is an integral part of both teaching and learning.
 In the classroom and around the school AIS teachers continually assess and monitor the students’ performance, understanding and knowledge that has been acquired at that moment in time.
-This assessment then forms what will happen in the next stage of the learning process, and will enable the teacher to make or adjust their Curriculum Map.

 Experienced and Certified Faculty